 TOM CLAVIN was born in the Bronx and grew up on Long Island.
-After studies at Suffolk County Community College, University of Southern California, SUNY Albany, and SUNY Stony Brook, he finally got out with Bachelor’s and Master’s Degrees in English and Literature.
+After studies at Suffolk County Community College, University of Southern California, SUNY Albany, and SUNY Stony Brook, he finally earned Bachelor’s and Master’s Degrees in English and Literature.

 Four of his books have been New York Times best sellers: Dodge City, The Heart of Everything That Is, Halsey’s Typhoon, and The Last Stand of Fox Company.
-Other recent titles that have received popular and critical acclaim include The DiMaggios, Lucky 666, Last Men Out, Gil Hodges, Roger Maris, Being Ted Williams, and Reckless.
-The trade paperback edition of Valley Forge, co-authored with Bob Drury and published by Simon and Schuster, was released in November 2019, and the trade paperback edition of Wild Bill was published by St. Martin’s Press in February 2019.
-Co-authored with Phil Keith and published in hardcover by Hanover Square Press last November was All Blood Runs Red.
-And this past April -- to much acclaim! -- St. Martin's Press published Tombstone, which completes the "Frontier Lawmen" trilogy.
+Other recent titles that have received popular and critical acclaim include Wild Bill, All Blood Runs Red, Valley Forge, The DiMaggios, Lucky 666, Last Men Out, Gil Hodges, Roger Maris, Being Ted Williams, and Reckless.
+The trade paperback edition of acclaimed Tombstone was released in January 2021, and it completes the "Frontier Lawmen" trilogy.
+His next book with Bob Drury, Blood and Treasure: Daniel Boone and the Fight for America's First Frontier, will be published by St. Martin's Press in April 2021.

 By the way, The Heart of Everything That Is, Dodge City, The Last Stand of Fox Company, and All Blood Runs Red are being developed as screen projects.
-Also in development is an original limited series project, Custer, about the famous "boy general."
+Also in development is an original limited series project, Crazy Horse and Custer, about the famous Sioux warrior and the "boy general."

 A new venture is being a national weekly columnist.
 To keep up with -- and possibly subscribe to -- "The Overlook," go to tomclavin.substack.com.